Frext/javafx-group-project/README.md

 ## 📝 About the Project
 **Ghost Hunter Inc.** is a 2D desktop game built using **JavaFX**.
-Players navigate through various levels to hunt ghosts.
+Players navigate through multiple levels to hunt unique ghosts.

 ## 🎮 Gameplay Screenshots